 Balance and brand consistency

 The wines are aged on the rack for 48 months or more, allowing their character to fully develop during the second fermentation in the bottle.
 It’s then another 3 months before they’re ready, ensuring the dosage (that’s the additional sugar) will meld perfectly with the Champagne, creating balance and brand consistency.

 Monsigny Brut Champagne is a bestseller and a highly acclaimed award-winner, and one effervescent sip will convince the sceptical of its quality.
 It has the accolade of a “Silver Outstanding” medal at this year’s International Wine and Spirits Competition.
 This surprisingly well-priced Champagne is from the small Champagne house of Philizot & Fils.
 This is made from the classic Champagne blend of Chardonnay, Pinot Noir and Pinot Meunier grapes.

 This is a delightful Champagne in every regard.
 Monsigny Brut is light and crisp, bright and offering a soft and rather elegant mousse.
 There is plenty of green apple on the palate and well-balanced acidity.
 It should be consumed well chilled, and makes the perfect aperitif.
 Add a dash of real maraschino liqueur and a cherry and you have a classy cocktail.

 Monsigny Brut from Philizot & Fils is perhaps the best Champagne I have reviewed this past year.
-Its price is amazing but don’t be fooled into thinking that there is any stripe of compromise here.
+It’s price is amazing but don’t think that there is any stripe of compromise here.
 This is well worth seeking out and pouring with pride.